Suspect in death of woman in Ames arrested in Des Moines

-AMES, Iowa (AP) - A man is now in custody and charged with first-degree murder in the killing of a woman in Ames in February.
+AMES, Iowa (AP) - A man wanted for killing a woman in Ames last month is now in custody after allegedly attacking a woman in Des Moines.

-KCCI-TV reported Sunday that police in Des Moines arrested Richard Fleck after he allegedly assaulted a woman.
+Police in Des Moines arrested 33-year-old Richard Fleck early Sunday.
+The victim is hospitalized with serious facial injuries but is expected to survive.

-Fleck had been sought for several weeks following the death of Ranea Bell.
+After Fleck‘s capture, Des Moines police learned he had been sought for several weeks following the death of Ranea Bell in Ames.
 She was found dead in an apartment in February.
+Fleck is charged with first-degree murder in that case.

 Fleck was booked into the Story County jail.
+Des Moines police say they will seek charges of attempted murder and willful injury causing serious injury for the attack in Des Moines.

-It wasn’t immediately clear if he had an attorney.
+It wasn’t immediately clear if Fleck had an attorney.

 Sign up for Daily Newsletters